1. Home

 Preforeclosure vs. short sale

 Sometimes the terms preforeclosure and short sale are used interchangeably, but they are not the same.
 A short sale is when the lender allows a struggling borrower to sell their home for less than what they owe on their mortgage.
-The lender could require you to pay the difference or grant you a waiver of deficiency, forgoing their its to collect the remaining balance.
+The lender could require you to pay the difference or grant you a waiver of deficiency, forgoing its rights to collect the remaining balance.

 A short sale is typically used as a measure to avoid foreclosure.
-You might decide to go with a short sale even before preforeclosure if you’re worried you won’t be able to make future mortgage payments.
+You might decide to go with a short sale even before preforeclosure if you’re worried you won’t be able to make future mortgage payments .
 Short sales tend to occur more often in economic downturns.

 How to stop foreclosure

 Fortunately, preforeclosure doesn’t mean foreclosure is inevitable.
 You can take some steps to halt the process, like refinancing, opting for a short sale or borrowing money from loved ones.
-Some options to avoid foreclosure include:

-1. Refinance your mortgage
+2. Refinance your mortgage

-2. Opt for a short sale
+4. Opt for a short sale

 It could take some time to sell your home, even at a deeply discounted price.
 A short sale may not be an option for everyone, depending on how far along you are in the process, so it’s critical to contact your lender earlier rather than later to discuss your alternatives.
 Your lender will have to approve any short sale.